Mary Poppins (film): Casting

 Disney cast Dick Van Dyke in the main supporting role of Bert after seeing his work on The Dick Van Dyke Show.
-After winning the role of Bert, Van Dyke lobbied to also play the senior Mr. Dawes, but Disney originally felt he was too young for the part.
-Van Dyke eventually won Disney over after a screen test.
-Although he is fondly remembered for this film, Van Dyke's attempt at a Cockney accent is regarded as one of the worst film accents in history, cited as an example by actors since as something that they wish to avoid.
-In a 2003 poll by Empire magazine of the worst film accents of all time, he came in second.
-Van Dyke claims that his accent coach was the English (of Irish extraction) J. Pat O'Malley, who "didn't do an accent any better than I did".
-In 2017, Van Dyke was selected to receive an award for television excellence from the British Academy of Film and Television Arts (BAFTA), at which time he said "I appreciate this opportunity to apologise to the members of BAFTA for inflicting on them the most atrocious cockney accent in the history of cinema."
+After winning the role, Van Dyke lobbied to also play the senior Mr. Dawes.
+Disney felt he was too young for the part, but Van Dyke won him over after a screen test.
+Van Dyke had trouble with Bert's Cockney accent.
+English character actor J. Pat O'Malley provided some coaching; but although Van Dyke is fondly remembered for the film, his attempt at a Cockney accent is considered one of the poorer accents in film history.
+(It was #2 in a 2003 poll by Empire magazine of the worst film accents.)
+Van Dyke claimed that O'Malley "didn't do an accent any better than I did".
+In 2017, Van Dyke received an award for television excellence from the British Academy of Film and Television Arts (BAFTA), at which time he said, "I appreciate this opportunity to apologise to the members of BAFTA for inflicting on them the most atrocious cockney accent in the history of cinema."
 A chief executive of BAFTA responded, "We look forward to his acceptance speech in whatever accent he chooses on the night.
 We have no doubt it will be 'supercalifragilisticexpialidocious'."